open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 :----------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------------------- | :-----
 Jackal Sniper            |  3  |  6" |  3+ |  6+ |  3  |  1  |                            | 10

-A Jackal Sniper is equipped with either a Particle Beam Rifle, Covenant Carbine, Needle Rifle, or Beam Rifle.
+A Jackal Sniper is equipped with either a Covenant Carbine, Needle Rifle, or Beam Rifle.

 ### Grunt Heavy